|

 Can Gluten-Free blondies be frozen?

 If you have any blondies left over, you may want to freeze them for later.
-To do this, wrap them in plastic wrap, then foil, and seal in a ziplock bag and freeze.
+To do this, wrap them in plastic wrap, then foil, seal them in a ziplock bag, and freeze.

 You can store them in the freezer for up to three months.

-In either case, you’ll want to leave them wrapped in the package to avoid condensation making them soggy.
-The only caveat is that if you need them pronto pronto, you can unwrap them and heat them in the oven to thaw.
+In either case, you’ll want to wrap them in the package to avoid condensation making them soggy.
+The only caveat is that if you need them pronto, you can unwrap them and heat them in the oven to thaw.
 In that case, most of the condensation will evaporate as they thaw.

 You can even add red and green sprinkles to the top before baking to make them a lovely Christmas dessert for Christmas parties – or use other sprinkle colors appropriate for other holidays.